 For every paying subscriber, DiscussEarth sponsors one free account for a refugee or displaced person preparing for English certification.

-IELTS · Regular
+IELTS · Basic

 $4.99/mo

-All tests, both modes, progress tracking
+All tests, AI feedback, progress tracking

 $7.99/mo

-Everything in Regular, plus AI speaking practice
+Everything in Basic, plus a live AI speaking tutor

-Already have an account?
+Start a conversation →Already have an account?
 Sign in · Questions?
 Contact us

 For millions of refugees and displaced people, an IELTS or TOEFL certificate is the key to a university place, a job, or a new country.
-But quality preparation is expensive — and largely out of reach for those who need it most.
+But quality preparation is expensive, and largely out of reach for those who need it most.

-IELTS and TOEFL prep courses can cost hundreds of dollars.
+It matters because IELTS and TOEFL prep courses can cost hundreds of dollars.
 For someone who has lost their home, their career, and in many cases their community, that barrier is insurmountable.
+Building DiscussEarth this way means the same preparation is available to everyone, and every paying student knows their subscription is doing more than buying access to tests.

 What DiscussEarth is